Moedrian/Config/README.md

 # Config

-A C# implementation of reading/writing configuration files.
+A C# simple implementation of reading/writing configuration files.

 ## Before You Start

 * This ini parser doesn't support section nesting, yet.
 * `;`, `#` and `//` will be identified as valid comment characters.
 * Property names shall follow C-style variable nomenclature.
 * Comments right after property values (i.e. in a same line) will be identified as part of the value.
-* .Net version 4.7.2 (tuple used)
+* .NET Framework 4.0 +

 ## Usage